AtzelZuMa2001/SIMBACHE-Frontend/README.md

 A digital platform that empowers citizens and local governments to report, track, and manage pothole repairs efficiently across Mexico.

+> This project is not related to the Mexican gov. It is a college homework.

 ---

 ## Overview